API Security Testing: Types, Best Practices & Tools

 What to Look for in API Security Testing Vendors

-Deployment Method: Does it Run in CI/CD?
+Deployment Method: Does it run in a CI/CD pipeline?

 Configuration: Explicit API Routes vs. Crawling for Discovery